Zodomo/canto_name_service/audits/saucepoint.md

 # `Allowlist.sol`

 ## Design Flaws
-1) If `Allowlist's` purpose is to remove programmtic bots from interacting with the contracts, then I'm unsure if it solves the problem.
+1) If `Allowlist's` purpose is to remove programmtic bots from interacting with the contracts, then I'm unsure if it is successful at stopping bots.
 If this is not the case, ignore this finding.
-    - The contract is forcing an externally owned account (EOA) to sign a message and then submit it to the contract for verification.
-This process can be programmtically done by a bot.
-More so, the CAPTCHA/signature mechanism will actually slow down humans from interacting with the contract via their clients (web browser + wallet).
+    - The contract requires an externally owned account (EOA) to sign a message and then submit it to the contract for verification.
+This bots can programmatically sign messages too.
+More so, the CAPTCHA/signature mechanism will slow down humans since they need to manually click buttons to sign a message.
     - Bot preventation should be done with an admin signature.
-User solves captcha in the browser, user recieves an admin signature to provide to their contract calls.
+User solves captcha in the browser, user recieves an admin signature to provide to the contract.
 Contract then verifies that the admin signature is valid and not forged.
-The trade off is that the admin signatures remove trustlessness / permissionlessness from the contract
+The trade off is that the admin signatures remove trustlessness / permissionlessness interaction with the contract

 &nbsp;